santiagoGuastavino/mercado-liebre/README.md

 ---

 This project is a mock-up of a the most famous argentine e-commerce website: [Mercado Libre](https://www.mercadolibre.com.ar/).
-Developed for educational purposees and for fun's sake.
+Developed for educational purposes and for fun's sake.
 It was built with Node.js and Express.js with an MVC design and scaffolidng.

 ---